entropyxyz/sdk/README.md

 ### Common Errors running tests

 - In `entropy-core`, make sure you run `cargo build --release` (and `cargo build`) so any `./scripts` use the latest binaries.
-- Make sure you have the latest deps in `entropy-js` by running `yarn clean:all` in the root of the repo, and then `yarn`.
+- Make sure you have the latest dependencies in `entropy-js` by running `yarn clean:all` in the root of the repo, and then `yarn`.